-All directors have the same function except that the Chairman (or, if they are not present at any meeting the director appointed as Chairman of the meeting) will have a casting vote.
-Mr lain Foster was appointed to act as Deputy Chairman for a period of two years to 31 December 2020 and was succeeded by Mr Mark Porter in that role from 1 January 2021).
+All directors have the same function except that the Chairman (or, if they are not present at any meeting the director appointed as Chairman of the meeting) has a casting vote.
+Mr Mark Porter was appointed to act as Deputy Chairman for a period of two years to 31 December 2022 and was succeeded by Mr Will Mansfield in that role from 1 January 2023.

-The Trustee Board currently holds ten regular meetings a year, four of which are quarterly and face-to-face where possible, two are strategy events and four are virtual meetings.
-This allows the Board to be agile and work proactively in managing the Fund.
+During the year the Trustee Board held eight regular meetings and two strategy events.
 Attendance at the regular Trustee meetings during the year is shown in the table below: